CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 When you select the Areal Interpolation Plot, your selected formula is remapped over the polygon areas that are listed in the **Areas** pane.
 To select a subset of the polygon areas, and view the average and total values for selected formulas, see Section 10.2: Areal Interpolation Plot.

 <a id=Figure8-1></a>
 Figure 8‑1.
-Areas Pane
+Areas Pane<br>
 <img src="media/image020.png"/>

 <a id=Figure8-2></a>
 Figure 8‑2.
-Open Area File Browser
+Open Area File Browser<br>
 <img src="media/image021.png"/>

 <a id=Figure8-3></a>
 Figure 8‑3.
-Open Area File: Select Name Field
+Open Area File: Select Name Field<br>
 <img src="media/image022.png"/>

 <a id=Figure8-4></a>
 Figure 8‑4.
-Area Name Fields in Current Shapefile
+Area Name Fields in Current Shapefile<br>
 <img src="media/image023.png"/>

 Subsetting Spatial and Temporal Data